Paras-22/Web-Developement-Project-Sports-Club-/README.md

-# Sports Club Management System
+# Sports Club Web Application

 ## Overview

 The **Sports Club Management System** is a web-based application designed to streamline the organization and management of sports activities within a university.
 This platform aims to provide a user-friendly interface for students, administrators, and club leaders to facilitate event registration, member management, and activity tracking.
-It was developed specifically for **Auckland International College (AIC)** and **Foundation International College (FIC)**.
+It was developed specifically for **Auckland International College (AIC)** and **Foundation International College (FIC)** by **Paras**.

+ **Note** - This web application is still under development and requires significant improvements in terms of functionality, design, and user experience.

 ---